 As an INTJ, I organise from the general idea of a thing (Ni) and move next to its function (Te).

-My ESFP brother organises based on appearance only (Se).
-If there is nothing on the floor, his bedroom qualifies as “clean.”
-Just so long as he can’t see the mess, it’s “organised.”
+My ESFP sibling organises based on appearance only (Se).
+If there is nothing on the floor, their bedroom qualifies as “clean.”
+Just so long as they can’t see the mess, it’s “organised.”

-My ENFP sister is great at keeping things organised once they’re organised (for the most part – her Te is tertiary), but her Ne sees so many possibilities that she doesn’t always know where to start.
-I helped her move into her new apartment this fall, and I did most of the organising for her.
+My ENFP sibling is great at keeping things organised once they’re organised (for the most part – her Te is tertiary), but their Ne sees so many possibilities that they doesn’t always know where to start.
+I helped them move into their new apartment this fall, and I did most of the organising for them.

-At which point, the grand truth dawned on her that I’m better at organising than she is.
-All these years, she assumed that because I have so many boxes inside of boxes and folders inside of folders etc. that my stuff was merely cluttered.
-It had never occurred to her that it was organised, only that it looked chaotic because the method behind it was so structured.
+At which point, the grand truth dawned on them that I’m better at organising than they are.
+All these years, they assumed that because I have so many boxes inside of boxes and folders inside of folders etc. that my stuff was merely cluttered.
+It had never occurred to them that it was organised, only that it looked chaotic because the method behind it was so structured.

 My INTP dad cannot organise at all.
 At all.
 He looks at clutter and has absolutely no idea where to start.
 Part of this is a lack of Te function (Te is a natural organisation function, and part of it is his Ne getting distracted before he can start.